riceissa/issarice.com/wiki/vim.md

 - `:windo diffthis` and then `:windo diffoff` when done
 - `Ctrl`-`f` in command mode to edit using regular Vim options (one can also access this with `q:`)
 - `:only` after `:sp` or `:vsp`
+- Editing with Vim under sudo or su: use `vim -X` to disable X so that there are no strange "No protocol specified" or grabled text/reordered lines.